-The reserve has more of 4 miles of trails including the Sagebrush, Gnatcatcher and Catalina Trails.
+The reserve has more than 4 miles of trails including the Sagebrush, Gnatcatcher, and Catalina Trails.
 Hiking the entire reserve may take 3-4 hours.
 Plan accordingly.

 - Access: From Palos Verdes Drive S, turn right at Trump National Drive or La Rotonda Drive

 - The beautiful Founder’s Park is located on-site

 At the Portuguese Bend Reserve, you will find some of the most exciting Palos Verdes Hiking Trails.

 Once entering the reserve from Del Cerro Park, you will have access to a wide network of trails.
 You can hike to adjacent hills or all the way to the bottom of the Portuguese Canyon.
 Some people even make it to the Abalone Cove area.

 Keep in mind that going back to the trailhead can be challenging since you have to “climb the hill.”
 If you do not feel like hiking, the views from Del Cerro Park are still amazing.
 Also, keep your eyes open since red-tailed hawks fly around all the time.